Master of Landscape Architecture

 NUS MLA students won many prizes in different categories of the SILA Student Awards 2017.
 Congratulates all individual students and the winning team!

 We announce the launch of our new Facebook Page.
-Through Facebook, we will share our activities in the Master of Landscape Architecture(MLA) program and connect among alumni, current students, and future students.
+Through Facebook, we will share our activities in the Master of Landscape Architecture(MLA) programme and connect among alumni, current students, and future students.
 To follow us on Facebook, simply click here; then click “Like” at the top of the Page.

 “..Our modules mostly involved going out in the field; from getting our hands dirty digging soil and obtaining water quality samples, to birdwatching with binoculars, and even camping overnight in a wooden cabin in the woods.
 We learnt representational techniques using a combination of GIS, Rhino and Grasshopper scripting to create analytical diagrams and maps.
 Working together with other disciplines in our projects, an experience that broadens our perspectives on environmental design..” from Pearlyn & Qing Qing